LYFsmile Logo

 |

-Separation and detachment from parents in teenagers often begins with small changes.
+Separation and detachment from parents in teenagers often begin with small changes.
 You might see sudden mood swings, a lack of interest in studies, or your child spending more time alone.
-In early teen years, especially around school stages, these behavior changes in early teens can become more noticeable.
+In early teen years, especially around school stages, these behaviour changes in early teens can become more noticeable.

 Along with this, factors like peer pressure, changes in friend circle, and the impact of social media can affect how your teen feels and behaves.
 Some teens may struggle with low confidence, overthinking, sleep problems, or academic stress and fear of failure, while others may show signs of teen anxiety, low mood, or emotional withdrawal.